 - 10-15% disruptive (fundamentally new offerings)

-If you spend 95% on continuous improvement, you're optimizing for today.
+If you spend 95% on continuous improvement, you're optimising for today.
 You miss future opportunities.
 Your competitors eat your lunch in three years.
+Incremental improvements have a ceiling: at some point, you cannot cut any more cost or shave any more days off a process.

 How does idea management software support different types of innovation?

-For incremental innovation: Create campaigns targeted at frontline workers.
+Create campaigns targeted at frontline workers.
 Ask specific questions about inefficiencies in their area.
-Emphasize that small ideas count.
+Emphasise that small ideas count.
 Make submission simple and mobile-friendly since many frontline teams don't sit at desks.
+The submission channel matters more here than for any other type, because the volume is highest.

-For modular innovation: Run cross-functional campaigns asking about new market segments, geographies, or customer types your company could serve.
+Run cross-functional campaigns asking about new market segments, geographies, or customer types your company could serve.
 Involve sales and marketing heavily.
 Ask about customer requests you're already hearing.
+The signal often comes from sales calls and support tickets rather than from formal idea campaigns.

-For disruptive innovation: Create longer-runway campaigns with fewer, but higher-quality submissions.
+Create longer-runway campaigns with fewer, but higher-quality submissions.
 Use dedicated teams rather than open submission.
 Focus on big strategic questions, not incremental tweaks.
+The platform's role here is curating a small number of strategic conversations rather than capturing high volume.

-For organizational innovation: Create safe channels for feedback on how the organization works.
+Create safe channels for feedback on how the organisation works.
 Use anonymous or moderated submissions where people feel safe speaking up about structure, process, and culture.
+The works-council and anonymity considerations matter most for this type.

-Evaluation matters: Structured evaluation criteria help you prioritize across types.
+Structured evaluation criteria help you prioritise across types.
 You can't compare an incremental improvement with a disruptive bet using the same scorecard.
-A solid scoring framework lets you evaluate each type fairly.
+A solid scoring framework lets you evaluate each type fairly, with different criteria weighted differently for each pipeline.

 Which type of innovation gives the fastest ROI?